 § 410-4.
 Administration.

 A. The Planning Board is the LID Authority and shall administer, implement and enforce these regulations.
-The LID Authority may, with the concurrence of the applicant, designate another Town board, including, but not limited to, the Conservation Commission, Zoning Board of Appeals and Board of Health, as its authorized agent for the purposes of reviewing LID submittals and approving LID permits for any project within that particular board's jurisdiction, provided that the designated board has formally adopted these regulations, either directly, or by reference.
+The LID Authority may, with the concurrence of the applicant, designate another Town board, including, but not limited to, the Conservation Commission, Zoning Board of Appeals and Board of Health, as its authorized agent for the purposes of reviewing LID submittals and approving LID permits for any project within that particular board's jurisdiction, provided that the designated board has formally adopted these regulations, either directly or by reference.
 A designated board shall have approval authority under these LID regulations in those instances where Planning Board review is not required.

 B. If the approving board is other than the Planning Board, that board must forward written documentation of said approval and all conditions of approval to the LID Authority within 10 business days of said approval.
 Upon receipt of written approval, the LID Authority shall issue a LID permit to the applicant within 10 business days.